TriValleyCoderDojo/beginner-web/session4/README.md

 }
 ```

+### Other Useful JavaScript Info

+JavaScript provides all the usual operators that you would expect, such as: arthimetic, assignment, comparison, logical etc...
+A complete list can be found at [JavaScript Operator Reference](http://www.w3schools.com/jsref/jsref_operators.asp)

+It is often a good idea to comment out some code while debugging and testing.
+JavaScript provides two kinds of comments: 1) ``//`` for single line comments, and 2) ``/* any number of lines */`` for multiple line comments.

 ## Using JavaScript in CodePen
 If you recall CodePen has three editor windows: HTML, CSS & JS.
 Previously, you were asked to ignore the other editors, until it was time to consider them, and now it is time to consider the JS or JavaScript editor.
 Similar to the HTML and CSS editor, you can just enter your JavaScript into the editor.